Is Narcissistic Personality Disorder What is Destroying Your Marriage?

-Hi my name is Kim Cooper and today I want share some of my family’s history with you, which may help if you are having problems with chronic fighting in your family or your marriage.
+My name is Kim Cooper and today I want share some of my family’s history with you that may help if you are having problems with chronic fighting in your home.

-“Our story involves narcissism or NPD (Narcissistic Personality Disorder) and we have gone public with our story to help you recognize and deal with this all too common problem.”
+“Our story involves family dysfunction.
+We have gone public with this to help you recognize and deal with this all too common problem.”

 “When I talked to the professionals they said there was no cure and treated me like a fool for thinking Steve could get better.
-I was told outright that I should change the locks and divorce him.”
+I was told outright that I should change the locks and file for a divorce.”

-People were still telling me I was stupid not to leave Steve and that we had no choice but to get divorced — but I was determined and had even become slightly hopeful that just maybe I could bring peace and security back to our lives.
+People were still telling me I was stupid not to leave, but I was determined and even became slightly hopeful that just maybe I could bring peace and security back to our lives.

-So to begin sharing what I learned, first I need to tell you a little about narcissism, but you must understand that I am not saying this was all Steve’s fault.
-Later in my story you will also learn all about codependence (which was my role in our problems).
+To share what I learned, first I need to tell you a little about narcissism.
+You must understand, however, that I am not saying this was all Steve’s fault.
+Later in my story you will learn about codependence (which was my role in our problems).

-These are very common patterns of behavior which, just like us, I believe you can overcome.
+These are very common patterns of behavior which, I know now CAN be overcome.

 Narcissistic Personality Disorder Looks Like This …

-In public they may pretend they are the perfect husband, father, wife or mother (while still ignoring you and giving all their attention to others) …
+In public they may pretend to be the perfect husband, father, wife or mother . . .

 While in private they are sarcastic, haughty and insulting and put people down (even their friends) behind their back.”

-A person with symptoms of Narcissistic Personality Disorder will also show little or no regard for your well-being or feelings and may act like they are superior (and more popular) than you.
-They may often be cold, arrogant, withdrawn and unavailable and may show favoritism between their children.
+A person with symptoms of Narcissistic Personality Disorder will show little or no regard for your well-being or feelings and may act like they are superior (and more popular) than you.
+They may be cold, arrogant, withdrawn and unavailable and may show favoritism between their kids.

 “Their criticism, insults and lack of involvement or concern for your well-being and feelings may cause you and/or your children to feel rejected, hurt, humiliated, powerless, ashamed, and angry and can also lead to mental health and psychological problems and addictions within your family.”

 This person will get angry when they are questioned and will believe they deserve things they haven’t worked for or earned.
-They will trade off other people’s honesty and hard work and lie and manipulate people for attention … while at the same time acting charming and perfect and making most people believe they are a wonderful mother or all round great guy.
+They will trade off other people’s honesty and hard work and lie and manipulate for attention . . . while at the same time acting charming and perfect and making people believe they are a wonderful father/mother or an all around great guy.

 “You may fear that people won’t believe you if you disclose how they talk to you in private – or share the terrible things they say behind people’s backs.”